owlbarn/tutorial/book/case-image-inception/README.md

 ### VGG

 The VGG network proposed in [@simonyan2014very] is the next step after AlexNet.
-The most notable change that introduced by VGG is that it uses small kernel sizes such as `3x3` instead of the `11x11` with a large stride of 4 in AlexNet.
+The most notable change introduced by VGG is that it uses small kernel sizes such as `3x3` instead of the `11x11` with a large stride of 4 in AlexNet.

 Using multiple small kernels is much more flexible than only using a large one.
 For example, for an input image, by applying two `3x3` kernels with slide size of 1, that equals to using a `5x5` kernel.